dolamroth/starlette-web/docs/common/authorization_permissions.md

-## Authorization and permissions
+## Authentication and permissions

-`starlette_web.common` contains definitions for base user, authentication backend and permission class.
+`starlette_web.common.authorization` contains definitions for base user, authentication backend and permission classes.

 **BaseUserMixin** is designed to fit any model, that can represent a user.
 It does not define database methods and does not inherit SQLAlchemy orm `declarative_base`.